Día de Muertos: Messages of Love for the Forgotten and Disappeared

 Reception with the artists: Sunday, October 13 (5-7 PM).

-Featuring live music by Sones de México, Day of the Dead fashion models by Enrique D’Altamirano, and art activities by Kenya Diaz.
+Featuring live music by Sones de México, Day of the Dead fashion models by Enrique D’Altamirano, and art activities by Kenya Diaz and the students from the Bath House Muralism program.

 The Bath House Cultural Center presents the 38th annual Día de Muertos exhibition.
 In 2024, the show is titled Día de Muertos: Messages of Love for the Forgotten and Disappeared.
 The exhibition, curated by Enrique Fernández Cervantes, includes art in a variety of media and altar installations by local, regional, and national artists.